uribench/censor/README.md

 $ ./censor.sh blacklist.txt.gpg .
 ```

 The `BLACKLIST` parameter of `censor.sh` script can be provided as a plain text file or as an encrypted file.
 When an encrypted blacklist file is used, it has to be created with `gpg2` using a symmetric cipher.
 The encryption/decryption passphrase is expected to be in `BLACKLIST_PASSWORD` environment variable.
+For additional details on the encrypted blacklist file and encryption/decryption passphrase see [this][1] section below.

 To learn about more usage options see the online help: